selvan/docker-heroku-phoenix-app/README.md

-# Deploying phoenix app to heroku
+# Deploying phoenix app to heroku as docker container

 ## Pre-requisites